 - Headers help to define your page's organizational structure and simplify page readability.
 Well-selected headers inform visitors and help them navigate your page.

 - Web site visitors use headings to scan the page for interesting content.
 They can easily determine where new topics are introduced and find what they're interested in.

 - Header content describes what's on your page, so make sure it's descriptive and compelling.

-- The proper use of headings and normal text aids accessibility, by allowing screen-reading devices (used by the sight-impaired) to follow the logical flow of your content.
-Such a device can inform them of the main headings, and allow them to tab from header to header on a page.
-If you merely make normal text big and bold, instead of using a heading preset, a screen reader will read that as regular text--not a designated heading.
+- The proper use of headings aids accessibility by allowing screen-reading devices to follow the logical flow of your content.
+Such a device can inform the sight-impaired of the main headings, and allow them to tab from header to header on a page.
+If you merely make text big and bold, instead of using a header, a screen reader will read it as regular text, not as a designated heading.

 How to use headers

 - Headers can be found in the "Style..." drop-down list.